TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 <procedure>

-* If there's a TypoScript setup at :typoscript:`plugin.tx_extensionname.persistence.classes.*FullClassName*.newRecordStoragePid` with a single page value, then this is gonne be used.
+* If there's a TypoScript setup at :typoscript:`plugin.tx_extensionname.persistence.classes.*FullClassName*.newRecordStoragePid` with a single page value, then this is gonna be used.
 * If there's a TypoScript setup at :typoscript:`config. tx_extbase.persistence.classes.*FullClassName*.newRecordStoragePid` with a single page value, the this is gonna be used.
 * If none of the cases above apply, then the object will be inserted at the first item in the list of search pages.
 So to say, in the end the root page (the one with the globe) is gonna be used for insertion.